syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 N> In addition, carousel provides a support to load the Images from `URL` and `SD Card` location.

-## Setting the height and width of carousel's Item
+## Setting the height and width of the carousel item

 `ItemHeight` and `ItemWidth` properties are used to change the height and width of carouselItem in carousel panel.